The Southeast Quadrant of Old Town: Our Favorite Places

 619 South Washington Street

-If you need a place to pamper yourself with fresh new look, Selin Hair Studio is the perfect place!
+If you need a place to pamper yourself with a fresh new look, Selin Hair Studio is the perfect place!
 Open in Old Town since 2010, Selin prides itself on “high-end style and a personal touch that only local small businesses can give.”
 Its new client deal (20% off their first service) is worth the trip.
 Relax while the stylists give you a brand new look!

 Refresh Yoga Center